alexpolt/alexpolt.github.io/src/atomic-data.md

   approach to serve as a foundation for robust lock-free algorithms.
 In short, you wrap your data in **atomic\_data** and by using its *read* and *update* methods you get transactional semantics of operation under any number of threads.
 You can have a megabyte array for example and it will still work.
-All of the code with a Visual Studio and Android Studio prkjects and some samples is available on [GitHub][github].
+All of the code with a Visual Studio and Android Studio projects and some samples is available on [GitHub][github].

   As a reminder, there are three levels of guarantees: **wait-free, lock-free and obstruction